Learn to Appreciate Opera

 So you want to learn about opera?
 Well, you've come to the right place.

-My name is Alkis Karmpaliotis, and I'm a Junior at the Ethical Culture Fieldston School in New York.
+My name is Alkis Karmpaliotis, and I'm a senior at the Ethical Culture Fieldston School in New York.
 I began working on this guide when I was 12 years old, and, over time, I've developed it to cover more and more branches of the art form.

 Countless methods of appreciating opera have been suggested by scholars and artists alike.
 I recently conducted an interview with Grammy-award-winning counter-tenor Anthony Roth Costanzo, who asserted that immersing oneself in the music, without overwhelming oneself with the context and plot, is the best way to elicit a positive reaction.
 However, in a later interview I conducted with world-renowned tenor Lawrence Brownlee, he suggested that all new listeners should always understand the context of a piece within the story in order to fully enjoy it.
 Moreover, in an interview with the brilliant conductor Antonello Manacorda, he mentioned that Mozart was the base for all opera, and should be given first priority.
 I hope to incorporate all of these methods and many more into my guide.